My earlier books Mad Science and Mad Science 2 have now been combined into a single volume, Completely Mad Science,

-They are all about doing fun, dramatic science-like things at home, using commonly available materials whenever possible.
+Each column, presented in expanded form in the book, is all about a fun, dramatic science-like thing that you could do at home, using commonly available materials whenever possible,

 But in exchange, you get a level of excitement you just don't find in the typical DIY home science book.
 Here's a clip of me on the CBS Early Show doing